PandyaPrem21/Prem-Data-Science-Journey/README.md

-#1.Football Player Analysis
+#1.Football Player Analysis⚽
-A simple Python Project that analyzes football player data using graphs includes player appearances,minutes played,goals and assists using pandas and matlplotlib
+A simple Python Project that analyzes football player data using graphs includes player appearances,minutes played,goals and assists using pandas and matlplotlib.

-#2.Titanic Survival Prediction
+#2.Titanic Survival Prediction🛳️
 A machine learning project that predicts survival chances of passengers on the Titanic Dataset Tech Stack:
 Python
 Matplolib
 Seaborn
-#3.Loan Prediction Project
+#3.Loan Prediction Project💰
 The goal of this project is to:

 Perform data cleaning and preprocessing